International Baccalaureate (IB)

 Association of Christian Schools International

 TCIS is a member school of ACSI, with accreditation for our Residence Program.
 Our accreditation provides the school with external accountability for ongoing program improvement, but it also networks us with Christian schools and connects us with the growing Christian national school movements around the world.
-TCIS is the first boarding program in Korea which to be accredited by ACSI.
+TCIS is the first boarding program in Korea to be accredited by ACSI.

 Association for Supervision & Curriculum Development

 The ASCD is the global leader in developing and delivering innovative programs, products, and services that empower educators to support the success of each learner.
-This non-profit organization is comprised of 125,000 members—superintendents, principals, teachers, professors, and advocates from more than 138 countries.
+This non-profit organization has 125,000 members—superintendents, principals, teachers, professors, and advocates from more than 138 countries.
 The ACSD's diverse, nonpartisan membership is its greatest strength, projecting a powerful, unified voice to decision makers around the world.
 The association provides TCIS and all its affiliates with data and innovative solutions for professional development, capacity building, and educational leadership essential to maintaining a faculty that is cutting edge in educational best practice.

 College Board International